not-implemented/raspicam-timelapse/README.md

 TODO
 ----

+- Switch to Ansible
-- Implement as a service (start on boot, restart on crash, restart raspistill after crash)
+- Implement as a systemd service (start on boot, restart on crash, restart raspistill after crash)
 - Use NVM for installing Node.js - https://github.com/creationix/nvm
 - Get Dynamic-DNS-Client more stable (trigger on IP adress changes, not just on cable plug)